Unreal Engine Plugin

 to ensure you work with a stable version of Unreal Engine.

-Install Docker on your machine.
+on your machine.
 Please ensure Docker is running prior to building your server using the Edgegap Unreal Engine Plugin.
-Refer to our documentation on Docker if you want to know more about it, but you won't be using it manually when using the plugin.
+Refer to our if you want to know more about it, but you won't be using it manually when using the plugin.

 You must have an API token.
 See this page if you don't have one already.
 We recommend creating a dedicated API token for the plugin.

 You will need access to our container repository.
-See the documentation on our container registry for more information.
+See the for more information.

 section.
 Make sure the plugin is enabled.